 In 1993 Keating returned to Oklahoma to run for Governor.
 He won a three-way race by a landslide and was easily re-elected in 1998, becoming only the second governor in Oklahoma history to serve two consecutive terms.

 As the governor of Oklahoma, Keating won national acclaim in 1995 for his compassionate and professional handling of the bombing of the Alfred P. Murrah Federal building in Oklahoma City.
 In the aftermath of the tragedy, he raised more than six million dollars to fund scholarships for the nearly 200 children left with only one or no parents.
 His accomplishments as Governor include winning a successful public vote on right-to-work, tort reform, tax cuts, and major road building and education reform.

 Keating is the chairman of the Board of the Washington based Bipartisan Policy Center and recently served on the Policy Center’s Debt Reduction Task Force, a group of former cabinet members, elected officials and key stakeholders of both parties that recommended a series of tough measures to address the nation’s fiscal challenges.
 He also served on the BPC’s Housing Commission.
 He was previously chairman of the Advisory Board of Mt.
 Vernon and president of the Federal City Council.
 He also served on the boards of the National Archives, the Jamestown Foundation and as chair of the National Catholic Review Board.

-Keating also is the author of four award-winning children’s books, biographies of Will Rogers, Theodore Roosevelt, George Washington, and Standing Bear, the Ponca Indian chief who argued Native Americans deserve the same rights as white Americans.
-In 2017, he completed his fifth children’s book, Abraham.
+Keating also is the author of four award-winning children’s books, biographies of Will Rogers, Theodore Roosevelt, George Washington, Abraham Lincoln and Standing Bear, the Ponca Indian chief who advocated for Native Americans rights.
 He is the recipient of six honorary degrees.